CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 3. What three problems does Git & GitHub solve?

-Merge conflicts, protected branches, and branching strategy
+Merge conflicts, protected branches, and branching strategy.

 ## 4. What happens when you `fork` a repository?

-You make a copy of the project for yourself,which Forks let you make changes to a project without affecting the original repository
+You make a copy of the project for yourself,which Forks let you make changes to a project without affecting the original repository.

 ## 5. What happens when you clone a repository?

-we will make a copy of them forked repository on our local system
+we will make a copy of them forked repository on our local system.

 ## 6. What is a Pull Request?